kickermeister/test-pages/index.markdown

 <div markdown="1" class="text_section">
 ## Contact
-You can contact the developers of the EAR Production Suite via this mail: tbd@tbd.de For feedback, feature request and bug reports, we would appreciate if you submit an [Issues](https://github.com/ebu/ear-production-suite/issues).
+You can contact the developers of the EAR Production Suite via this mail: tbd@tbd.de For feedback, feature request and bug reports, we would appreciate if you submit an [Issue](https://github.com/ebu/ear-production-suite/issues) on our Github page.
 </div>